-New York's own emerging country artist Carolyn Miller has been performing professionally since the age of eight.
+New York's rising country artist Carolyn Miller has been performing professionally since the age of eight.
 A graduate of the Boston Conservatory at Berklee College of Music, Miller’s background is in theatre, film and TV, as well as voice-overs and commercials.
 Influenced by country music artists like Carrie Underwood and Faith Hill, along with pop icons Kelly Clarkson and Adele, Miller has used her big, powerful voice to create her own style that captures the true essence of country-pop.
-She released her debut EP Unbreakable in 2018 independently, which peaked during pre-order at #7 on iTunes Country charts.
-Since then, Carolyn has opened for artists such as Chase Rice, Ashley McBryde, Walker Hayes, and most recently, kicked off NY’s Country 94.7 Stars and Strings event at the Barclays Center starring Sam Hunt, Dustin Lynch, Chris Janson, Runaway June, and more.
-Carolyn released her highly anticipated single, “What You Can’t Have” in 2019, and the track was named one of the Top 15 Songs at CMA Fest 2019 with features in Hollywood Life, Celebuzz, Whiskey Riff, among others.
-Her current single, "Summer Time" was recently released to critical acclaim, with features in Taste of Country, The Boot, Sounds Like Nashville, and the music video was added into rotation on The Country Network.
-Carolyn has been named "One to Watch" by the Nashville Songwriters Association International (NSAI) and was recently named a Next Up Now artist by CMT.
-This "NY Entertainer of the Week" (UpFront NY) and "Artist to Watch" (NashVegas) is currently in the studio working on new music, selling out shows around her home state, and opening for major label artists nationwide.
+She released her debut EP in 2018 independently and since then, Miller has not only headlined/sold out numerous shows around the northeast, but also shared the stage with country superstars like Sam Hunt, Dustin Lynch, Chris Janson, Chase Rice, Ashley McBryde, Walker Hayes, and many more.
+Miller has also been seen on an impressive list of outlets including CMT, Hollywood Life, Taste of Country, Sounds Like Nashville, Country Rebel, American Songwriter, Country Now, The Boot and her songs/videos have been added into rotation on Music Choice and The Country Network.
+Splitting residency between New York and Nashville, Miller has already begun to make a name for herself in Music City, being tapped "One to Watch" by the Nashville Songwriters Association International (NSAI) and named a Next Up Now artist by CMT.